mdavis-xyz/mdavis.xyz/pages/voting/content.md

 It might seem like this does not matter if you just make sure that the devices don't get compromised in the first place.
 However recounting is a safety net that provides an extra layer of security.
-All good security systems multiple layers of protection for [Defence in Depth](https://en.wikipedia.org/wiki/Defense_in_depth_%28computing%29) (like multiple concentric walls protecting a castle).
+All good security systems use multiple layers of protection for [Defence in Depth](https://en.wikipedia.org/wiki/Defense_in_depth_%28computing%29) (like multiple concentric walls protecting a castle).
 Furthermore, as enumerated below, it is impossible in practice and even in theory to defend against the kind of bad actors elections face.